1. Greg Brady, PhD 2008

 11. Alex Iacchetta, PhD 2018

 Alex earned a B.S. in Optical Engineering from the University of Rochester in 2011.
 His undergraduate research project included designing and constructing a new optical test instrument as part of a small group for Semrock, Inc. His thesis research was on Astro-Interferometric Modeling and Spatio-Spectral Reconstruction — the title of his NASA Space Technology Research Fellowship winning proposal.
-His thesis was titled, “Spatio-spectral interferometric imaging and the wide-field imaging interferometry testbed.”
+His thesis: “Spatio-spectral interferometric imaging and the wide-field imaging interferometry testbed.”
 Alex joined Maxar Radiant Solutions, near Ann Arbor, MI, in September 2018.